aws-samples/shopfloor-connectivity/docs/README.md

   <img src="img/fig01.png" width="75%"/>
 </p>
 <p align="center">
-    <em>Fig 1: SFC components</em>
+    <em>Fig. 1.
+SFC components</em>
 </p>

 ## Protocol Adapters

 A SFC protocol adapter is used to read data from one or more industrial devices.
 This adapter interface abstracts the used protocol from and delivers the data with additional metadata in a common format to the SFC Core.
-The interface is designed so that AWS, 3rd parties, or customers can easily extend SFC with new protocol adapters without any modifications to the rest of the framework..
+The interface is designed so that AWS, 3rd parties, or customers can easily extend SFC with new protocol adapters without any modifications to the rest of the framework.

 ## Core